 Because automobiles are such big, heavy objects (usually between 2,000 and 3,000 pounds), even a collision at slow speed can create a great amount of force.
-And even though you may feel fine initially after an accident, there are many problems that may arise later on.
+Even though you may feel fine initially after an accident, there are many problems that may arise later.
 Some common ones are lumbar spine sprains or strains, thoracic sprains, or displaced and slipped discs.
 It is better to be safe and see a doctor after your accident, just in case any of these show up down the road.

 Also, for the purposes of a collision claim, it will always be better to have documentation from a doctor as proof that you really were injured, no matter how minor the injury is.